 Linaro’s mission in the mobile space has always been to collaborate with members to consolidate and optimize open source software for mobile platforms on ARM.
 The mobile space includes all types of phones, tablets, laptops and wearables.
 Android has been identified as the primary mobile OS on which Linaro’s work in this area is tested, but other options, including Chrome OS, Firefox OS and Tizen have been discussed and could be brought in if members decided there was a need.

 The LMG engineering team has an established reputation for optimizing Android components, performing bring up using new kernels and new toolchains, upstreaming AOSP patches to the open source community and developing new technology.
-Recently the team released the first port of the Android Open Source Project (AOSP) for ARM’s new 64-bit Juno hardware development platform.
+The team released the first port of the Android Open Source Project (AOSP) for ARM’s new 64-bit Juno hardware development platform in July 2014.

 We welcome feedback on our releases and ask you to do so via [email protected] or join us on the #linaro-android channel on freenode.
 You may open a bug being report via bugs.linaro.org.
 We make no representations that a reported bug will be fixed or how fast it might be addressed.
 Member input weighs strongly in these considerations.